pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Steven Pinker

 "We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light."
-–Plato
+--Plato

-"Wise men talk because they have something to say; fools, because they have to say something."
+"Wise men talk because they have something to say, fools because they have to say something."
-–Plato
+--Plato

 "The mind is not a vessel that needs filling, but wood that needs igniting."
-–Plutarch
+--Plutarch

 "What we achieve inwardly will change outer reality."
 --Plutarch